TalentWorks/talentjs/README.md

 **Notes**

-- This call requires authentication
+- Requires authentication
-- This call is for debugging only and is NOT supported on a production environment
+- Use for debugging only; it will NOT be supported on a production environment

+**Known Issues**

+- Requests with a '/' appended at the end of the path (/api/users/) will fail instead of being redirected to /api/users

 ## Get user details